hturnbull93/bank-py/README.md

 The `Transaction` class can now be injected into the `Account` class.

-Wrote a test that the `deposit` method should call for a new `Transaction`.
+Wrote a test that the `deposit` method should call for a new `Transaction` passing credit and balance.

 - `Account.__init__` takes a keyword argument `transaction_class` defaulting to `Transaction`.
 - `deposit` calls for a new `Transaction` instance passing in credit and balance.

+Green.

+Wrote a test that the `withdraw` method should call for a new `Transaction` passing debit and balance.

 <!-- links -->